 - Make sure you organize everything in a manner that makes sense for you, using a system you will remember and stick with.

 - Each day, set aside a few minutes to get your work area back in order.

 Ideally and when practical, follow a pattern where you handle each item only once.
 For example, when you get a new document or piece of mail, read it and then act on it, file it, or recycle it.
 Eliminate the “I’ll do it later” items as much as possible.
 Too often, later never comes because of other more pressing needs.
 Additionally, you won’t suffer the stress of seeing a growing stack of “I’ll do it later” items sitting on your desk.
 You can better focus on the job at hand rather than being frustrated by the amount of work left to do.

 Being better organized will not eliminate stress, but it can help keep it at reduced levels.
 Plus, it makes for a better and easier home and workplace, so there is no downside.
 Get organized and reap the benefits of increasing your productivity and reducing your stress level.

-Feeling a little stress is a normal part of the working day but when stress gets to be too much it can affect your judgment causing you to make rash decisions.
-Or, it can affect you physically causing tension in your muscles, increased heart rate, or aches and pains.
+Feeling a little stressed is a normal part of the working day, but when stress gets to be too much, it can affect your judgment causing you to make rash decisions.
+It can also affect you physically, causing tension in your muscles, increased heart rate, or aches and pains.

 The key is to keep stress at a manageable level.
 One way to do this is with a simple breathing exercise.

 Repeat often.
 Take a few seconds here and there.
-Use a simple breathing exercise on a regular basis to help lower your stress level.
+Use a simple breathing exercise regularly to help lower your stress level.